Eigersund

 Eigersund is a municipality in Rogaland county, Norway.
 It is in the traditional district of Dalane.
 The administrative centre of the municipality is the town of Egersund.
 The town was known for its pottery factory (closed in 1979) and it is among Norway's biggest fishing ports.
 The villages of Helleland, Hellvik, and Hestnes are also in Eigersund.

 The island of Eigerøya lies just off shore from Egersund.
 The island has several well-known businesses and attractions including the Eigerøy war memorial from World War II.

 The 432 km2 municipality is the 228th largest by area out of the 356 municipalities in Norway.
-Eigersund is the 82nd most populous municipality in Norway with a population of 14,860.
-The municipality's population density is 38.7 PD/km2 and its population has increased by 2.7% over the previous 10-year period.
+Eigersund is the 80th most populous municipality in Norway with a population of 15,011.
+The municipality's population density is 38.7 PD/km2 and its population has increased by 2.6% over the previous 10-year period.

 General information

 The rural parish surrounding the town of Egersund was established as the municipality of Egersund landdisstrikt (Egersund rural district) on 1 January 1838 (see formannskapsdistrikt law).
 In 1839, the northwestern district of Augne (population: 825) was separated to form its own municipality.
-On 12 December 1868, a small area of Eigersund municipality (population: 41) was transferred to neighboring Sokndal.
+On 12 December 1868, a small area of Eigersund municipality (population: 41) was transferred to neighboring Sokndal Municipality.
 In 1947, an area of Eigersund immediately surrounding the town of Egersund (population: 515) was transferred to the town of Egersund and another area in Sokndal (population: 7) was transferred to Eigersund.

 During the 1960s, there were many municipal mergers in Norway due to the work of the Schei Committee.
-On 1 January 1965, the town of Egersund (population: 3,787) was merged with the surrounding municipalities of Eigersund (population: 4,664), Helleland (population: 851), and the Gyadalen and Grøsfjel areas of Heskestad (population: 114).
+On 1 January 1965, the town of Egersund (population: 3,787) was merged with the neighboring Eigersund Municipality (population: 4,664), Helleland Municipality (population: 851), and the Gyadalen and Grøsfjel areas of Heskestad Municipality (population: 114).
 The new municipality was also called Eigersund.
 On 1 January 1967, the Tjørn farm (population: 10) was transferred from Eigersund to Sokndal.